serwy/shellctx/README.md

 The `.json` files are the context dictionaries.
 The `.log` files are the change logs.

-The `_name.txt` contains the name of the active context.
+The `_name.txt` file contains the name of the active context.
 If missing, defaults to `main`.